 Congregation Albert, Reform synagogue in Albuquerque, United States

-Congregation Albert is a Reform synagogue in Albuquerque located on Louisiana Boulevard NE with modern architecture featuring large windows and open worship spaces.
-The building houses facilities for religious services, educational programs, and community gatherings of various kinds.
+Congregation Albert is a Reform synagogue on Louisiana Boulevard NE in Albuquerque, New Mexico, with modern architecture featuring large windows and open worship spaces.
+The building hosts religious services, educational programs, and community gatherings throughout the year.

-The congregation was founded in 1897 by three Albuquerque businessmen and began with approximately 34 members meeting in a simple rented space.
-It gradually developed into a significant religious and cultural institution for Jews in New Mexico.
+The congregation was founded in 1897 by three Albuquerque businessmen who gathered a small group of members in a rented space.
+Over the following decades, it grew into the leading Jewish religious community in New Mexico.

 The congregation maintains a library and community archives that document Jewish life in New Mexico through photographs and historical records.
 Visitors can explore these collections to learn about how the Jewish community developed in the region.